analythium/openfaas-rstats-templates/README.md

 ### Customize your function

-You can now edit `./hello-rstats/handler.R` to your liking.
+You can now edit `hello-rstats/handler.R` to your liking.
-Don't forget to add dependencies to `./hello-rstats/DESCRIPTION` file.
+Don't forget to add dependencies to the `hello-rstats/DESCRIPTION` file.

-See [worked examples](https://github.com/analythium/openfaas-rstats-examples) for different use cases, and the [structure of the templates](template/README.md) if advanced tuning is required.
+See [worked examples](https://github.com/analythium/openfaas-rstats-examples) for different use cases.
+Read more about the [structure of the templates](template/README.md) if advanced tuning is required, e.g. by editing the `Dockerfile`, etc.

 The template installs dependencies specified in the `DESCRIPTION` file in this order:

-1. `SystemRequirements:` list OS specific sysreqs here, comma separated, these are then installed by the OS's package manager,
+1. `SystemRequirements:` list OS specific system requirements here, comma separated, these are then installed by the OS's package manager,
 2. CRAN packages listed in `Depends:`, `Imports:`, `LinkingTo:` fields are installed by `remotes::install_deps()`,
-3. `Remotes:` fields are installed according to [remotes](https://cran.r-project.org/web/packages/remotes/vignettes/dependencies.html) specs, make sure to list the package in `Imports:` as well, the location specified in `Remotes:` will be used to get the package from,
+3. `Remotes:` fields are installed according to [remotes](https://cran.r-project.org/web/packages/remotes/vignettes/dependencies.html) specifications, make sure to list the package in `Imports:` as well, the location specified in `Remotes:` will be used to get the package from,
 4. `VersionedPackages:` this field can be used to pin package versions using `remotes::install_version()`, do not list these packages in other fields (spaces after operators and after commas inside parentheses are important, e.g. `devtools (1.11.0), mypackage (>= 1.12.0, < 1.14)`).

 You can also modify the `Dockerfile` in the template if specific R version or further customization is needed.

-System requirements for the same package might be different across Linux distros.
+System requirements for the same package might be different across Linux distributions.
 This is a grey area of the R package ecosystem, see these links for help:

 - [rstudio/r-system-requirements](https://github.com/rstudio/r-system-requirements)
 - [r-hub/sysreqsdb](https://github.com/r-hub/sysreqsdb)